Kanupriya68/MHCflurry_predict_scan/README.md

 # MHCflurry_predict_scan
 **This repository demonstrates how to run Predict Scan tool of MHCFlurry tool using this python script.**
+> Conda Version 24.1.2 is used to create environment for this project

 > [!IMPORTANT]
 > Dependencies are listed in **mhcflurry-env-spec.yml**